 First and Third Tuesdays of each month.
-Hall, Elmhurst.
+Arcanum Hall, Elmhurst.
 Meeting of Forest Hills Lodge of Masons.

 Sundays, 9.15 to 10.45 A. M., and Wednesdays 8 P. M., Continental Avenue, near the Inn.
-Rifle and Drill Corps drill.
-Men of the community cordially invited.
+Rifle and Drill Corps and Men of the community cordially invited.

-Saturday evening, June 30th, entertainment at the Innunder the auspices of the War Relief Unit of Forest Hills.
+Saturday evening, June 30th, entertainment at the Inn under the auspices of the War Relief Unit of Forest Hills.

 Monday, July 2nd-Garden observation stroll.
-Rendezvous Cord Meyer Company's Sales Office, 2:30 P. M. Women of the community interested in gardening are
+Rendeztous Cord Meyer Company's Sales Office, 2:30 P. M. Women of the community interested in gardening are invited.